Guide - The Best of Park City

 Last Updated

-Snowmobiling provides access to winter backcountry that would otherwise require significant skiing ability or specialized equipment.
+Snowmobiling provides access to winter backcountry that would otherwise require expert skiing experience or specialized equipment.
+The scenery and landscape in these areas are beyond compare and winter wildlife is abundant.
 Guided tours handle logistics and safety considerations, allowing you to experience expansive mountain terrain at exhilarating speeds.

 Tour Operators

 Several established operations serve the Park City area.
-Thousand Peaks Snowmobile Adventures and Red Pine Adventures operate from locations near Park City, offering various tour lengths and terrain options.
+Thousand Peaks Snowmobile Adventures, Uinta Rec, Wasatch Excursions, and Red Pine Adventures operate from locations near Park City, offering various tour lengths and terrain options.
+Additionally, many provide transportation to and from hotels and resorts.

 Utah Olympic Park also coordinates winter activities that may include motorized backcountry access.